6th Annual Eco-ability Conference – Online

 Anthony J. Nocella II

-This running club was founded in 2019 to promote, health, physical fitness, friendships, and activism for animal liberation.
+I co-founded a running club in 2019 to promote, health, physical fitness, friendships, and activism for animal liberation.
 What we have found is that this club has promoted an inclusive space for those with different abilities for all.
 This running club is also open to those that want to roll, walk, sit or lay-down, while others do other different activities.
 After the weekly run and random races such as trail races, Ragnar, and 5K fun runs, the club gathers at local vegan restaurants in Utah to eat together.
 For social movements to grow and be sustainable it is critical to build community and foster a holistic living – mind, body and spirit, for activism.

 Anthony J. Nocella II, Ph.D., is an Assistant Professor in the Department of Criminal Justice and Criminology in the Institute of Public Safety at Salt Lake Community College.
 He is the editor of the Peace Studies Journal, Transformative Justice Journal, and co-editor of five book series including Critical Animal Studies and Theory with Lexington Books and Hip Hop Studies and Activism with Peter Lang Publishing.
 He is the National Director of Save the Kids and Executive Director of the Institute for Critical Animal Studies.
 He has published over fifty book chapters or articles and forty books.
 He has been interviewed by New York Times, Washington Post, Houston Chronicles, Fresno Bee, Fox, CBS, CNN, C-SPAN, and Los Angeles Times.